ucaiado/rl_trading/market_gym/envs/README.md

 Finally, the following are the `Environment` methods you should know:

-- reset(self): Reset the environment’s state.
+- _reset_agent_state(self): Reset the agent’s state.
 Prepare to start a new episode.
+- _update_agent_pnl(self, agent, sense, b_isclose=False): Return the current PnL of the agent and also update the PnL information in `agents_state` attribute, from `Environment`.
+The flag `b_isclose` informs the environment if the market is closed and is mainly used when you are trading future contracts, which have settlement prices.
 - sense(self, agent): Return the environment state as a dictionary that the agent can access.
 An `agent` is an Agent object
 - log_trial(self): Log the final data of current trial as a JSON in a file that begins with “result” in its name